 Alternative Therapy for Treatment of Interstitial Lung Disease

-We offer two different forms of stem cell treatment as an alternative therapy for interstitial lung disease:
+We offer cellular therapy as an alternative therapy for interstitial lung disease:

-If you would like to learn more about the stem cell procedures we offer as an alternative therapy for treating interstitial lung disease, call the Lung Institute team today at (800) 729-3065.
+If you would like to learn more about the cellular therapy we offer as an alternative therapy for treating interstitial lung disease, call the Lung Institute team today at (800) 729-3065.